cjamiev/playground/README.md

 This project is intended to be used to start new experimental projects before moving them to a real project folder

+As well as a testing platform for html, javascript, and css.

 ## Best Practices:

 - Naming: what they do NOT how they do it